 1. Data processing agreement

 If you want to process anyone’s personal data, they need to agree to that.
-Note that there is no such thing as an implied consent (nor “default acceptance” in checkboxes).
+Note that there is no such thing as implied consent (nor “default acceptance” in checkboxes).
 The fact that users fill in a form on your website or in your app does not imply that they want to receive emails from you or that they want you to process that data in any other way.

 2. Comprehensive information about the way that the Processor will use the data